 Assessing the importance of the change request

-Understanding the importance of the request is needed step in processing the change request.
+Understanding the importance of the request is a needed step in order to process the change request.
 If it is not assessed as important, its processing may be delayed.

 - Who needs this change?

-- How will this change affect the product or project positively?
+- Will this change affect the product or project positively?

 - When does this change need to be fulfilled?